REFINER: Reasoning Feedback on Intermediate Representations

-where $T$ = total number of iterations.
+\textbf{Learning.} We update the \textsc{generator} model using the following cross-entropy loss: $ L(\theta) = -\sum_{t=1}^{T}\log p_{\theta}(z_t| x, z_t', f_t(z'))$ where $T$ = total number of iterations.
 Since the feedback contains the error types and hints, which are (latent) fine-grained and logical, it should allow the model to learn and update its generation by addressing the reasoning errors mentioned in the feedback.

-\paragraph{Inference.} We use the trained critic (see Eq. \ref{eq:critic}) along with the trained generator to generate a trajectory $z_0, z_1, . . . , z_T$ and stop when either $f(z_t)$ is generated by the generator or \textit{``No hint''} is generated by the critic.
+\textbf{Inference.} We use the trained critic along with the trained generator to generate a trajectory $z_0, z_1, . . . , z_T$ and stop when either $f(z_t)$ is generated by the generator or \textit{``No hint''} is generated by the critic.
 We also experimented with \textit{chain of thought} prompting, where the generator generates a trajectory $z_0y_0, z_1y_1, . . . , z_Ty_T$ and stops when the critic generates \textit{``No hint''}. \if False

 \fi